-To make an application more approachable it is reasonable to go cross-platform - so that the users of iOS, Android and Windows Phone would all savor your idea and its implementation.
+To make an application more approachable it is reasonable to go cross-platform - so that the users of iOS and Android would all savor your idea and its implementation.
 But it should be resolved from the very start of the development project which of the cross-platform frameworks suits you best.
 And in order to do this, you should carefully assess your application’s concept.

 The simplest health-oriented application you can create is an information resource, such as a collection of healthy recipes, database of symptoms or a fitness exercise manual.
 This kind of applications is technically easy to create on any cross-platform tool, since it constitutes a structure of textual and simple graphical information only and doesn’t require intricacy in development.
 And as shown by a nutrition data application that provides information about the compatibility of food with a certain blood type, even a simple application can be truly captivating and useful.

 Various kind of trackers are also in users’ demand.
 Calorie counters, fitness calculators and health managers that keep records of medical condition – the main idea of all these applications is to enable information input and generate detailed statistics afterwards.
 Trackers may or may not be complemented with reminders, which send notifications for a user to perform a certain action (e.g. take medication/drink water/have a walk).

 Unless you are concerned about design not being native, you can use Cordova and develop any of the mentioned types of applications easily, cost-effectively and quickly - in a matter of 1-3 months.
 Otherwise, you can take advantage of Xamarin.
 With Xamarin.Forms you can tailor interface to platform’s unique looks and, if necessary, enhance it in Xamarin.iOS or Xamarin.Android.
 By separately developing native design you will sure prolong your development process, but in exchange – gain users’ admiration for providing them a genuinely native experience.